isc-projects/isc-dnssec-guide/doc/validation.rst

    Remember, if you choose to manage the keys on your own, whenever the key changes (which, for most zones, happens on a periodic basis), the configuration needs to be updated manually.
-Failing to do so will result in breaking nearly all DNS queries for the subdomain of the key.
+Failure to do so will result in breaking nearly all DNS queries for the subdomain of the key.
 So if you are manually managing ``.gov``, all domain names in the ``.gov`` space may become unresolvable; if you are manually